melezhik/sparky/README.md

 $ nohup sparkyd &
 ```

-Or you can use Sparrowdo installer, which install service as systemd unit:
+To install sparkyd as a systemd unit:

 ```bash
 $ nano utils/install-sparky-web-systemd.raku # change working directory and user